 Class B motorhomes are significantly smaller and are better for short road trips or dry camping.
 They have fewer amenities but are easier to drive and park, they get better mileage, and are significantly cheaper.

 Class A vs Class C Motorhome

-These motorhomes are extremely similar.
+These motorhomes are similar.
 Class A and C RVs can have comparable amenities, layouts, and lengths.
 However, there are a few notable differences.

 Class A vs Class C Motorhome Safety